skyvers/Aged-care/readme.md

 <module>
 ```

-In the next section, we will use these permission by applying some contions in our documents.
+In the next section, we will use these permissions by applying some conditions in our documents.

 End of section 4!!!